markstringer-dti/markstringer-dti.github.io/dti.md

 Look this is all very well, but it's starting to sound a bit "I was born at an early age."

 You should listen to me because I know how to deliver software projects.
 I've been doing it now for more than ten years.
 Mostly I've been successful.
 The projects that weren't successful were either trench warfare projects when I arrived or they turned out to be things that nobody wanted, or people wanted but nobody could make pay.
-Turns out that users are quite keen on personal loan websites, but most of the people who want a personal loan are exactly the kind of people that you probably should be loaning money.
+Turns out that users are quite keen on personal loan websites, but most of the people who want a personal loan are exactly the kind of people that you probably shouldn't be loaning money.
 People need to keep re-learning that user research is a good idea.

 Some of the projects that were successful made millions of pounds for their owners.
 Some of them weren't about money, they were literally about making the world a better place by helping their users do scientific research or helping their users make justice in courtrooms work more smoothly.